MQCybersec/mqcybersec-website/src/content/writeups/25-pwnmequals-hackthebot1.md

 ## XSS: Exfiltration efforts

 We now need to just do a `fetch()` to send a web request with the cookies.
-This turned out to be alot more of a pain due to how it selects its words.
+This turned out to be a lot more of a pain due to how it selects its words.

 ```js
 function searchArticles(searchInput = document.getElementById('search-input').value.toLowerCase().trim()) {